shelldoom/Command-Line-Quiz/README.md

 Fun way to use:
 - Create your own question database
-- Test yourself once a day upon opening the terminal (by making use of profile [[Windows](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1)][[Linux](https://www.baeldung.com/linux/bashrc-vs-bash-profile-vs-profile)])
+- Test yourself by setting it run once a day (by making use of profile [[Windows](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1)][[Linux](https://www.baeldung.com/linux/bashrc-vs-bash-profile-vs-profile)])